laravel/docs/queries.md

                     })
                     ->get();

-The `when` method only executes the given Closure when the first parameter is `true`.
-If the first parameter is `false`, the Closure will not be executed.
+The `when` method only executes the given closure when the first parameter is `true`.
+If the first parameter is `false`, the closure will not be executed.

-You may pass another Closure as the third parameter to the `when` method.
-This Closure will execute if the first parameter evaluates as `false`.
+You may pass another closure as the third parameter to the `when` method.
+This closure will execute if the first parameter evaluates as `false`.
 To illustrate how this feature may be used, we will use it to configure the default sorting of a query:

     $sortBy = null;